-A series of digital photomosaic artworks inspired from the upcoming Russia 2018 FIFA world cup by Charis Tsevis.
-Based on the traditional Russian quilting patchworks and on ancient Cyrillic calligraphy.
+A series of digital mosaic photographic works inspired by the 2018 FIFA World Cup Russia by Charis Tsevis.
+Made as a patchwork of traditional Russian quilting and ancient Cyrillic calligraphy.

 Russian patchwork or quilting is an art with deep roots in the Russian society.
 It’s a folk art as well as a real art form with great artists contributing to it.
 I decided to experiment with this art form creating a series of portraits of great soccer players.
 I wanted to combine traditional approaches with more contemporary ideas.
 Charis Tsevis